ptomato/temporal-slides-in-progress/README.md

 ## Anticipated changes

 - Readability and other editorial fixes
-- Issues raised in delegate review
+- Editorial issues raised in delegate review

 ---